County of Santa Barbara

 a) Approve and authorize the Chair to execute a Subrecipient Agreement (Agreement) funded

-California Environmental Quality Act (CEQA) review per CEQA Guideline Section 15378(b)(4),
+the California Environmental Quality Act (CEQA) review per CEQA Guideline Section

-since the recommended actions are government fiscal activities which do not involve commitment to
+15378(b)(4), since the recommended actions are government fiscal activities which do not

 BOARD OF SUPERVISORS